Tap leaks can be frustrating! And if you don’t fix your leaking taps at the right time, they can cause water damage around your home.

 1. Can limescale cause leakage in a tap?

-Limescale build-up often tends to prevent the tap from turning off completely, and when it comes in between the faucet’s body and the seal, it can cause leakage.
-So, if you have a limescale build-up around your tap, clean it with a stiff brush and a limescale remover to prevent leakage.
+Limescale can stop a tap from fully shutting off, and when it wedges between the tap body and seal, leaks can happen.
+If you’ve got limescale around your tap, scrub it with a stiff brush and limescale remover to avoid leaks.

 2. How much water can a leaking tap waste?